 All women choose between having a child and aborting the pregnancy when the choice arises to have a baby or not, although not quite as easily or safely as missions to space.
 There have always been ways to induce miscarriage, some of them frightening and almost concentration camp like in manner, others just dangerous, but choice is always elemental.
 The idea that an induced “miscarriage” has not always been an option is a mistake.
 The difference in a legally sanctioned abortion is the matter of safety.
 It is the difference between having a parachute and not having a parachute when the plane is going down in flames.
 Of course, this is not practical in contemporary commercial air travel, but fighter pilots still have parachutes and ejector seats to save their lives.
 This is the idea.
 Presumably, under sanction of the law, a woman now has the option to safely end her pregnancy, where before she did not.
 Our medical establishment assures us of the safety involved, yet more women die annually from medical malpractice than from breast cancer.
 Another essay is needed, one addressing the persistent second class status for the still second sex.

 Hamlet’s dilemma is to be or not to be, which is also any woman’s who has to decide if she is going to carry her pregnancy to term or not and thus choose to terminate it.
 Hamlet did not raise the issue of having a parachute or not having a parachute because there were no parachutes.
 There were the equivalents of life boats in the sailing of the time.
 When a woman wants to have a baby, tries to have a baby, gets pregnant and has no apparent dilemma before her, she has chosen not to abort.
 To bail out or not to bail out is always a question.
 When the plane’s going down in flames, it would be great if a parachute were available.
 It’s sensible; it’s rational; it’s reasonable to expect our culture, our civilization, to support a woman’s inalienable right to choose.
 However, this is not the case in America today.
 I do fear the Republicans, but that is too easy––ducks in a barrel?
 Again, they are what they are and irrepsectivce of what we might want to think reflexively, they have not always been this way.
 In the 60s, it was Republican politicians that got behind a Woman’s right to choice, or what we called then her reproductive rights.
 This all changed when Regan––or the Regan Republican Party––decided to politicize the Evangelicals, mobilizing politically a group that had always remained on the periphery of politics, certainly nowhere near the driving force of any political party, yes, marginalized at best.
 But then Trump mobilized the Trailer Park?
-And as regretfully as BLM has decided to mobilize the less-than-better-angels of the ghetto (and I am only saying that because they do side step and avoid addressing issues of class in favor of race only, in order not to address real Power in its legacy of class warfare––always leaving poor whites out of every articulation of power dynamics [especially police shooting and fatal police shootings], making in their rhetoric race to be the driving force of all abuses of power, not ever addressing any other dynamism when focus is on that Elite structure of Power enforces itself brutally along the lines of race––all in an effort to get another 100 million dollar grant? like the one they received from the [White Supremacist?]
+And as regretfully as BLM has decided to mobilize the less-than-better-angels of the ghetto (and I am only saying that because they do side step and avoid addressing issues of class in favor of race only, in order not to address real Power in its legacy of class warfare––always leaving poor whites out of every articulation of power dynamics [especially police shooting and fatal police shootings], making in their rhetoric a concerous racism to be the driving force of all abuses of power, not ever addressing any other dynamism when focus is on that Elite structure of Power that enforces itself brutally along the lines of class, as it has and does everywhere in the world––all in an effort to get another 100 million dollar grant––a question?
+A grant just like the one they received from the [White Supremacist?]
 Ford Foundation, itself an extension in the legacy of the Anti-Labor, Anti-Union Ford Motor Family).